 Like other minority tribal groups in various countries across the world, the Sami have fought to cling on to their tradition and heritage within Europe.
-In some case's they have been forced to settle into the dominant culture, but on the whole have managed to maintain their cultural identity.
-It is possible that this is down to their own determination and survival instincts, that the tribe's did not disappear off the Historical map.
-Due to the harsh environment they usually inhabit and the fact the Sami where nomadic, other European people's may have preferred to leave the Sami to their own existence for much of Europe's history.
+In some cases they have been forced to settle into the dominant culture, but on the whole, they have managed to maintain their cultural identity.
+It is possible that this is down to their own determination and highly tuned survival instincts, that the Sami did not disappear off the historical record.
+Due to the harsh environment they usually inhabit and the fact the Sami where nomadic, other European peoples may have preferred to leave the Sami to their own existence for much of Europe's history.

-The Sami speak a language which can be broken down into Three main divisions and they are served by numerous regional different dialect's.
-The Three type's of Sami language are Southern, Eastern and Central.
-It's closest European tongue is the Finnish language, it is possible they evolved separately due to the Sami's mobility around the continent.
+The Sami speak a language which can be broken down into three main divisions and they are served by numerous regional dialects.
+The three types of Sami language are Southern, Eastern and Central.
+Its closest European tongue is the Finnish language and it is possible these differences evolved separately due to the Sami's mobility around the northern parts of the continent.

-Although their style of living is similar the Sami and Inuit people's are very genetically different.
+Although their style of living is similar, the Sami and Inuit peoples are very genetically different.
 The Sami share much of their genetic identity with the Northern Europeans such as Norwegians, Swedes, Finns and Russians.
 There is also a hint of Asian influence, which would have been due to the Russian influence.
-The Inuit peoples have the same Genetic roots as the Native American tribes.
-They would have crossed the Bearing Strait's land bridge or walked over the thick Sea ice over 40,000 years ago.
+The Inuit peoples have the same genetic roots as the Native American tribes.
+They would have crossed the Bearing Straits land bridge or walked over the thick sea ice over 40,000 years ago to reach their homelands.

-Having walked into modern day Alaska they would have headed East across the America's and settled in Northern Canada and parts of Greenland.
-The Sami as a people would have followed their prey such as the Reindeer and occupy the land made new by retreating glacier's to the North of Europe.
+Having walked into modern day Alaska they would have headed east across the Americas and settled in Northern Canada and parts of Greenland.
+The Sami as a people would have followed their prey such as the reindeer and occupied the land made new by retreating glaciers.

-The Reindeer have provided the Sami people with much of their survival tools and the materials to build shelter from the elements.
-The Reindeer provide Food, Drink and Clothing for all of the tribe, the creature's are respected and are not killed only to be wasted.
-The use's the Sami have for the animal are vast, from the sinew used as string to the animal's fat and waste used as fuel to heat their mobile homes.
+The reindeer have provided the Sami people with much of their survival tools and the materials to build shelter from the elements.
+The reindeer provide food, drink and clothing for all of the tribe.
+These creatures are respected and are not killed only to be wasted.
+The uses the Sami have for the animal are vast, from the sinew used as string, to the animal's fat and waste which is used as fuel to heat their mobile homes.

 Do we take for granted the knowledge of the Aboriginal tribe's?

-Like all indigenous tribe's they have had to suffer under the rules and policies of other more dominant European people's.
-For example as recent as the last century the government of Norway wanted the Sami people to conform to the Norwegian culture and efforts where made to suppress the Sami language and culture in these lands.
-In the 1850's the Sami took a lot of discrimination when the Norwegian's were griped in a trend of Nationalistic feelings mixed with a form of racism masked as Social Darwinism.
 Norway was not alone in trying to administer such policies on the Sami tribe, similar measures had been used across Europe where any wandering tribe was present.
-The taxation of the Sami tribe was a great source of revenue for the Northern Scandinavian nation's as they migrated with their Reindeer herds over national boundaries.
+The taxation of the Sami tribe was a great source of revenue for the Northern Scandinavian nations as they migrated with their reindeer herds over national boundaries.

-Since the end of the Second World War the United Nation's has been able to assert the fundamental rights of all Indigenous tribes throughout the world.
+Since the end of the Second World War the United Nations has been able to assert the fundamental rights of all indigenous tribes throughout the world.
 The Sami have been able to register their voice in all democratic countries that they move through.
-The Finnish, Norwegian and Swedish government have now created Sami Parliament's to help give the Sami people a level of self-determination.
-In accordance with UN directive's all children born of Sami parentage have the fundamental right to learn their native language, this will protect the Sami's rich heritage.
+The Finnish, Norwegian and Swedish government have now created Sami Parliaments to help give the Sami people a level of self-determination.
+In accordance with UN directives all children born of Sami parentage have the fundamental right to learn their native language, this will both preserve and protect the Sami's rich cultural heritage.

-The Sami like other native tribes, have lesson's they can teach the rest of the world.
-The Sami are able to live in harmony with their environment and are aware of the effects of their action's on the eco-system and food chain.
-If a society ending event happened, the skill's the Sami possess would allow them to survive the turmoil in their remote location's.
+The Sami like other native tribes, have lessons that they can teach the rest of the world.
+The Sami are able to live in harmony with their environment and are aware of the impact that their actions have on the environment and food chain.
+If a civilization ending event happened, the skills that the Sami possess would allow them to survive the turmoil in their remote locations.